sakaicontrib/docker-sakai-builder/README.md

 `docker logs sakai-tomcat >& logs.txt`

 # Custom Maven
-You may need to buidl a custom Maven to get this to work from time to time.
+You may need to build a custom Maven to get this to work from time to time.
 I've got a maven that includes git for instance.

 `cd mavenbuild`
 `docker build . -t sakai:build`